This post contains affiliate links.

 Swapping your old thermostat to a digital one it a fairly straightforward process and will give you much more accurate temperature readings.
 You don’t have to get a complicated thermostat so don’t invest in a wifi one.
 Just one that tells you the temperature, lets you set the temperature and lets you turn the heat on and off will be more than sufficient.

-- SAVE ABOUT 23% ON HVAC ENERGY*: The ENERGY STAR certified Sensi thermostat helps you save on your HVAC energy costs, with features like...
+- SAVE ABOUT 23% ON HVAC ENERGY*: The ENERGY STAR-certified Sensi smart thermostat can help you save energy with features like flexible...

-- MOST INSTALL IN 30 MINUTES OR LESS**: Use the built-in level and step-by-step app instructions for a quick installation.
-Skip any extra work...
+- EASY DIY INSTALLATION: Use the built-in level and step-by-step app instructions for a quick installation.
+Works with HVAC equipment found in...

 17) Upgrade Roof Vents and Fans